3sIT/k8scheck/docs/writing_tests.rst

 Often, tests will multiple resources that need to be loaded from manifest YAMLs.
-It can be tedious to construct all of the paths, load them, and create them at the start of a test. kubetest provides the :ref:`applymanifests_marker` marker that allows you to specify an entire directory to load, or specific files from a directory.
+It can be tedious to construct all of the paths, load them, and create them at the start of a test. k8scheck provides the :ref:`applymanifests_marker` marker that allows you to specify an entire directory to load, or specific files from a directory.
 The example below loads the same file as the previous example using the ``applymanifests`` marker.